YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘How ya doin?'
 Eric said.

-In a small recess on the third floor, Roy took his trousers down.
+At three o clock, in a small recess on the third floor, Roy took his trousers down.
 The gear and works were stashed in a secret pocket inside the leg of his cords.
-Chrissie Raymond showed him how to do that.
-Chrissie o’deed a year ago.
-Roy looked at his pale thin legs.
-Hard to believe he played county level football not that long ago.
-Three years wasn’t that long ago.
+Chrissie Raymond had shown him how to do that, poor old Chrissie o’deed about a year ago.
+When he looked at his pale, thin legs, Roy sighed.
+It was hard to believe he'd played county level football not that long ago; three years wasn’t that long ago.

 The journey home from work was quiet.

-When they arrived back at Judd’s, Eric opened the back doors.
-The same men clambered out and wandered off.
+When they arrived back at Judd’s, Eric opened the back doors and the same men clambered out and wandered off.

 Eric gave Roy five pounds.
-‘See you in the morning.’
-He patted Roy on the arm and walked away.
+‘See you in the morning,' he said and patted Roy on the arm and walked away.